 Avocado Crema

-- 1 avocado skin and pit removed
+- 1 avocado peeled and pitted

 - 2-3 tbsp fresh lime juice juice from about 1 lime

-- 1/2 cup fresh cilantro (coriander) leaves
+- 1/2 cup fresh cilantro packed; leaves only

-- 3-6 tbsp water
+- 3-6 tbsp water adjust to blend

-- 1 tbsp pickled jalapeno slices (optional)
+- 1 tbsp pickled jalapeno slices optional

-- 1 clove garlic
+- 1 clove garlic peeled

-- 1/4 tsp salt
+- ยผ tsp salt

 To serve